 Who does SOC 2 apply to?

-SOC 2 applies to any technology service provider or SaaS company that handles or stores customer data.
-Third-party vendors, other partners or support organisations that those organisations work with, should also maintain SOC 2 compliance to ensure the integrity of their data systems and safeguards.
+It applies to any technology service provider or SaaS company that handles or stores customer data.
+Third-party vendors, other partners or support organisations that work with those organisations, should also maintain this compliance to ensure the integrity of their data systems and safeguards.

 What is also noteworthy, is that organisations (that implement the necessary controls) are less likely to suffer data breaches or violate users’ privacy.
 This protects them from negative effects, such as regulatory action and financial or reputational damage.
 Win-win, right?

-To sum up the above, in practice, being SOC 2 compliant demonstrates that your organisation maintains a high level of information security.
-This has a lot of advantages versus not a single disadvantage, which is a great way to close this case.
-SOC 2, who?
-SOC 2, woohoo!
+To sum up the above, in practice, if you have a SOC 2 compliance, you know that your organisation maintains a high level of information security.
+This has a lot of advantages versus not a single disadvantage, which is a great way to close this case. woohoo!